Showing posts with label The Netherlands. Show all posts

 Read & download issue here

-Friday 18 June 2010
+Friday, 18 June 2010

 Relocating from Oz to the Netherlands

 So what made them move from Australia to Holland?’ was my son’s remark, as we made our way round the puddles towards their flat.
 ‘That’s a very good question and one of the first things I’m going to ask them’ I said.
 The apartment of Meredith Tavener and Peter Tooley (also in the Indian neighbourhood in Groningen) is only a five-block walk from ours, is very spacious and flooded by light through its large windows.
-We were greeted by equally large smiles and voices with a recognizable Australian twang.
+We were greeted by equally large smiles and voices with an Australian twang.

 Meredith is the reason they made the move, exchanging Perth in Australia for The Netherlands.
 They arrived 11th January 2010, right in the middle of a real snowy winter.
 Such extreme weather was something completely new to them coming previously from a heat of 47 degrees.
 It seems that after she had completed her PhD, Meredith thought it would be interesting to find employment out of her then academic environment, which although pleasant, no longer provided her with a much needed challenge.
 So, she began to look around.
 First efforts brought up a job at Oxford University in England, which would have been a marvelous opportunity, had it not been for the fact that she would most probably be competing against the world and his wife for the position!
 Next she found a position in Groningen at the University and thought I can do that!’
 Two interviews later she was hired.